plausible/docs/docs/webflow-integration.md

 * You can use the "**[Custom Code](https://university.webflow.com/lesson/custom-code-in-the-head-and-body-tags)**" feature in Webflow to add Plausible tracking code to your Webflow website.
 Site-wide JavaScript code injection is a premium Webflow feature so you need to upgrade your Webflow account to a paid subscription plan.

-* Choose "**Custom Code**" from the menu and [paste your Plausible snippet](https://plausible.io/docs/plausible-script) in the "**Head code**" section.
+* Choose "**Custom Code**" from the menu and [paste your Plausible snippet](https://plausible.io/docs/plausible-script) in the "**Head Code**" section.
 Your Plausible tracking script code will look something like this (your exact code will be shown on the JavaScript snippet page in your Plausible account):

 ```html
 <script defer data-domain="yourdomain.com" src="https://plausible.io/js/script.js"></script>